Philosophy Diversity Action Plan

-A. and D. Increase in enrolment of minority and non-traditional students.
+A. and D. Increase in enrollment of minority and non-traditional students.

-B. Success of Diversity Focus pilot program measure by enrolment in it, which will be tracked by the Diversity Focus advisor.
+B. Success of Diversity Focus pilot program measure by enrollment in it, which will be tracked by the Diversity Focus advisor.

 Tactic (D) is already in place and will continue.